startupeveryone/startupeveryone.github.io/content/_index.md

   and distributed, so that everyone can verify that we are fulfilling our mission and that the money is going where we say it is.

-  I could really use some additional money to help make ends meet.
-What do I need to do to participate?
+  *"I could really use some additional money to help make ends meet.
+What do I need to do to participate?"*

   We're still figuring out the logistics of signing people up and getting funds to everyone.

   When we're ready, we'll post an update and give instructions on how to sign up.

-  This all sounds amazing.
+  *"This all sounds amazing.
 I'd really like to help.
-How can I help?
+How can I help?"*

   We're still figuring out what help we need and how to organize volunteer efforts.

   If you'd like to join us in our mission, email us at `volunteering@startupeveryone.com` and tell us about yourself and how you